Find out how to submit applications for self-study course approval.

 - Submit a copy of the required course final exam.

 CE course requirements

 - All examination questions must be multiple choice.

 - There must be a minimum of 10 exam questions for a one-credit hour course five additional exam questions for each subsequent credit hour.

-- If the student does not pass the exam the first time, the re-take exam must not have more than 50 percent of the questions used on the first exam.
+- If the student does not pass the exam the first time, the re-take exam must not have more than 5% of the questions used on the first exam.
 If the second attempt to pass is unsuccessful, the exams must be alternated until the exam is passed.
 A course of one credit hour must have 10 exam questions.
 Therefore, the total exam pool must have 15 questions.
 A course of 24 credit hours must have 125 exam questions and a total exam pool of 188 questions.

 - Requests for approval of a CE course must be submitted to the commissioner at least 20 days before the first date the course is offered for credit.
 Course credit will not apply to any course offered prior to the effective date of the course.